Uganda March 27-April 5, 2023

 Fort Patiko, In the NM Vestiges of the Past series, it was the 1800s.
 The Arabs, in their search for trading venues stumbled upon Ocecu Hill in present-day Gulu District.
 Patiko is a beauty – mountains and hills grace her extensive vegetation.
 And she advantageously sits near Nimule, South Sudan and onwards to eastern Egypt, where the Arabs sold their merchandise.
 The Arabs could not have found a better slave harbor and trade link.
 They descended upon Ocecu Hill and built three square-shaped huts to serve as stores for ammunition, ivory and foodstuff as well as hides and skins.

 Baker and the birth of Fort Patiko.
 That mountain, located about 2kms from Ocecu Hill, became known as Got Ajulu.
-As Britain spread its colonial wings across Africa, quashing slave trade was one of their missions.
+As Britain spread its colonial wings across Africa, quashing the slave trade was one of its missions.
 Explorer Sir Samuel Baker was commissioned by the Queen of England to oversee that mission.
 In 1872, Baker returned from Egypt with Nubian soldiers, passed through Bunyoro to quash the Kabalega resistance against the British and headed to Patiko.
-He over-run the slave harbor, expelled about 250 Arabs and fortified the place.
+He overran the slave harbour, expelled about 250 Arabs and fortified the place.
 Fort Patiko, also known as Baker’s Fort Patiko, was born.

-Located about 32 kilometers north of Gulu Town, the fort is enclosed by a 16 feet wide and 15 feet deep trench dug by slaves on the orders of the Arabs to avoid the escape of captives.
-Inside Fort Patiko lies well-trimmed grass, with a rectangular-shaped structure sitting on the left of the vast compound.
-Beyond the lush compound sit three square-shaped and roofless huts that were used by Arabs to store their loot.
+Located about 32 kilometres north of Gulu Town, the fort is enclosed by a 16-foot wide and 15-foot deep trench dug by slaves on the orders of the Arabs to avoid the escape of captives.
+Inside Fort Patiko lies well-trimmed grass, with a rectangular-shaped structure on the vast compound’s left.
+Beyond the lush compound sit three square-shaped and roofless huts that Arabs used to store their loot.
 One of the store walls had an inscription “Fatiko, 1872-88, founded by Sir Samuel Baker, occupied by Gordon and Emin”.
 Next to the three huts stand a giant rock, about 150 high and is known as Baker’s leap/seat.
-It was on top of this rock, that the Arabs would sit to monitor any infiltration by their enemies to the area.
+On top of this rock, the Arabs would sit to monitor any infiltration by their enemies to the area.
 Behind the three square-shaped huts is the execution slab.
 The ‘execution slab’ is dotted with dents which Mr Too says were caused by axes used to behead slaves.

 Indigenous Peoples: Karamojongs